NTPriest/WiFiXPress/README.md

   -> **Save and Review History**: Every move you make is logged, so you can easily retrace your steps or refine your process.
   -> **Generate Organized Outputs**: Never again sift through chaos; WiFiXpress provides clean and accessible data when you need it most.

-This tool isn’t just a utility; it’s your exit strategy when your time is important.**WiFiXpress** makes sure you can grab what you need and get out, fast and unnoticed.
-And let's not shit ourselves—whether you're an operator under pressure or just someone too lazy to type airmon-ng for the hundredth time,<br> **WiFiXpress** has your back.
-It’s not just a tool
+Let's not shit ourselves —whether you're an operator under pressure or just someone too lazy to type airmon-ng for the hundredth time,<br> **WiFiXpress** has your back.<br> It’s not just a tool
 -it’s a way of life for those who value speed, automation, and the occasional touch of recklessness.

 ## *Installation*